Tuesday, October 16, 2018

 Kaskaskia Island:

 The most well-known avulsion was at Kaskaskia Island, where a sizable chunk of Illinois now sits on the Missouri side.
-Kaskaskia isn't the only such oddity, though.
+Kaskaskia is one of many such oddities, though.
 Walking across the Missouri-Illinois state line several times without crossing a bridge, riding a boat, or getting your feet wet is possible.

-Note: The green area is in Illinois, even though it's now on the Missouri side of the Mississippi and is legally Illinois.
+Note: The green area is in Illinois, although it's now on the Missouri side of the Mississippi and is legally Illinois.

 Explore this area via Google Maps.

-The town of St. Mary was originally a river port called St. Mary's Landing.
-After a flood in the 1880s, the river shifted a few miles east at the opposite side of Kaskaskia Island, leaving St. Mary without any riverfront property (except during 1993).
+The town of St. Mary was originally a riverport called St. Mary's Landing.
+After a flood in the 1880s, the river shifted a few miles east at the opposite side of Kaskaskia Island, leaving St. Mary without any riverfront property (except in 1993).
 A bridge at St. Mary crosses the old channel, providing the main entrance to this isolated portion of Randolph County, Illinois.

 This is the signage along US 61 at the entrance to Kaskaskia Island in St. Mary.